arkadiko-dao/arkadiko/docs/grant.md

 4. Milestone 4.
 Delivery mid/end of September ($5000)

-- Working user stories: all of the above + 13.
+- Working user stories: all of the above + 13, 16.
 - Documentation live
 - Security Audit
-- The reason US 13 is significantly higher than other ones is that it involves stacking (autonomously or through a pool) which requires testing Stacking, and it will likely be the last work on the MVP
+- The reason US 13 (and 16 to an extent) is significantly higher than other ones is that it involves stacking (autonomously or through a pool) which requires testing Stacking, and it will likely be the last work on the MVP

 Once milestone 4 is reached, all of the risks (see section on Risks) should be derisked, where the blocking of Arkadiko dependencies on mainnet looks like a major item.
 The above timing is an estimate but should be on the conservative side, and thus doable.